-We require all candidates who are registering a new firm, re-registering a previously registered firm where the below documents were not submitted on the previous registration of the firm, or converting existing firms from non-assurance, to first set up their audit quality structures before we register their firms or process the change of status from non-assurance to assurance.
+We require all candidates who are registering a new firm, re-registering a previously registered firm where the below documents were not submitted on the previous registration of the firm, or converting existing firms from non-assurance to assurance, to first set up their audit quality structures before we register their firms or process the change of status from non-assurance to assurance.

-We require this because we believe it is in the public interest for the IRBA as a regulator to ensure that all firms have their Quality Control structures in place.
-This also ensures that your firm is running in accordance with ISQC1.
+We require this because we believe it is in the public interest for the IRBA as a regulator to ensure that all firms have their Quality Management structures in place.
+This also ensures that your firm is running in accordance with ISQM.
+(ISQM is effective from 15 December 2022).